DirtBagXon/hypseus-singe/README.md

 Configuration of button keycodes and joysticks should be made within [hypinput.ini](doc/hypinput.ini)

-By default SDL2 Keycodes and the Joystick API configuration options will be used.
+By SDL3 Keycodes and Joystick API configuration used.

 Use the [hypjsch](https://github.com/DirtBagXon/hypjsch) utilities to help with advanced scancode configurations.

-Refer to [keylist.txt](doc/keylist.txt) for **SDL2** keycode values.

 SDL GameController API configuration can now be enabled for supported controllers.